Find Tours

 Tour Types Available

-Scenic minibus tours are suitable for all fitness levels and ages.
-However, the Base of the Towers trek is a strenuous 22km hike with steep ascents, requiring moderate to high physical fitness.
+Panoramic tours are suitable for all fitness levels and ages.
+However, the Base Torres trek is a demanding 10-12 hour day requiring moderate to high fitness.
+Pregnant travelers and those with cardiovascular or spinal issues are advised against the strenuous treks.

 Which Torres del Paine Tour from Puerto Natales Is Best for You?